pv-vighnesh/todo-manager-lwc/README.md

 get property is also a reactive property and it looks like a function.
 But it should return a value at the end

 Creating another component toDoItem now

+@api -  public property, which are used to accept the component from the parent component

+adding css to todoItems now